forehead2k/mbed-os/CONTRIBUTING.md

-# Contributing to Mbed OS
+# Contributing to Mbed OS by NSF

 Mbed OS is an open-source, device software platform for the Internet of Things.
 Contributions are an important part of the platform, and our goal is to make it as simple as possible to become a contributor.